 Weight: .35 oz | 10 grams

-I love to take notes during my backpacking adventures, especially at nighttime inside my warm and cozy tent.
-Note-taking improves my memory and helps me recover important details when I’m writing my trekking guides weeks or even months after my initial experience.
+I love to take notes during my backpacking adventures, especially at nighttime inside my warm tent.
+Note-taking improves my memory and helps me recover important details when I’m writing my hiking guides weeks or even months after my initial experience.

 Total First Aid Kit & Toiletries Weight: 1.8 oz | .11 lb | 50 grams